Fresh crisis brews in Anambra PDP as Uba's group suspends acting chairman

-FRESH crisis is brewing in the Anambra State branch of the Peoples Democratic Party (PDP) as a group in the party loyal to a member of the Board of Trustees, BoT, Chief Chris Uba, Tuesday announced the suspension of the Acting State Chairman of the party, Mr. Okey Asolo.
+A FRESH crisis is brewing in the Anambra State branch of the Peoples Democratic Party (PDP) as a group in the party loyal to a member of the Board of Trustees, BoT, Chris Uba, yesterday announced the suspension of the Acting State Chairman of the party, Mr Okey Asolo.

-Asolo was accused of insulting Uba, who is a foundation member of PDP by suspending him( Uba) and Chief Linus Ukachukwu from the party last week over alleged anti party activities.

 “The suspension of Okey Asolo was anchored on the provisions of Article 58 (1) and 59 (1) and (2) of the PDP Constitution 2017 as amended.”